-Are Leica cameras worth the money and is there a difference in image quality.
+Are Leica cameras worth the money, and is there a difference in image quality?
 I don’t think any sane person can ever justify the price of a Leica camera.
-They feed on consumers biggest fear, that unless you pay through your teeth for something it’s either no good or you will not be able to take good images.
-Because of Leica’s preposterous price, people are psychologically tricked that they will take better images.
+They feed on consumers biggest fear that unless you pay through your teeth for something, you will not be able to take good images.
+Because of Leica’s outrageous price, buyers assume better pictures.
+I will admit that quality boosts your confidence.
 I will admit that quality boosts your confidence.

 Trust in your equipment just gives you that physiological edge, but you must do some self-analysis when a good camera costing $1000 and the other is $7000 and has a ¼ of the functions, that the latter will provide X7 times better IQ and will sell for more.